 If you find sex difficult and sometimes uncomfortable, it is important to understand what is causing that discomfort.
 Lack of vaginal lubrication during sex may be a contributing factor.
 A daily moisturizer can help prepare you for whenever the moment strikes.

 FemmePharma has designed vulvar moisturizer Mia Vita Gel and vaginal moisturizer Mia Vita Personal Lubricant & Moisturizer to provide relief from vaginal dryness, itching, burning, and discomfort with pharmaceutical-grade hyaluronic acid and vitamin E, which can help you cultivate a more rewarding sex life.

 Both sex and sleep are important to maintaining a healthy, routine lifestyle.
 Don’t let either activity, or lack thereof, be neglected.
-FemmePharma’s mission is to provide solutions for intimate issues that may be affecting women’s lives.
+FemmePharma’s Mia Vita® Sleep will help you achieve a better sleep routine.